 Solomon: My current professional goals include learning more about what it means to be an enterprise business architect.
 I would like to stay at the forefront of technology and help contribute to keeping our systems up to date, ensuring we are getting the most value out of our current SAP system.
 My current professional goals are to learn more about how I can help keep us on the path to success by using what we have and figuring out what tools may help get us there successfully, as well as understanding what is coming to ensure we are ready for it.
 ASUG has helped me grow professionally as a leader and understand how to rely on a team of volunteers who are there for the same reasons I am.
 ASUG has helped me to feel good about what we do as we continue to expand with ASUG Campus Connect and ASUG Women Connect.
 I feel we need to ‘stay in the know,’ and ASUG helps me do this.

-ASUG: What is the project you are the proudest of and how did you contribute?
+ASUG: What project are you proudest of and how did you contribute?

 Giessner: I am lucky to have the opportunity to work on two major ERP implementations at Nike.
 I was part of the first ERP implementation starting in 1999, and I am working on our current journey to SAP S/4HANA.